opendatamesh-initiative/odm-specification-dpdescriptor/CONTRIBUTING.md

 * Forward-looking designs.
 As usage of APIs evolves to new protocols, formats, and patterns, we should always consider what the next important functionality should be.

 * Impact.
 A change will provide impact on a large number of use cases.
 We should not be forced to accommodate every use case.
 We should strive to make the *common* and *important* use cases both well supported and common in the definition of the OAI Spec.
 We cannot be edge-case driven.

-### Breaking Change vs Non Breaking Change

-Specifications are not much different than software.
-Some changes provided in the spec can cause breaking changes for tools that support it.
-For example, if one of the properties that was `required` becomes `optional`, it is considered a breaking change because some tools might depend on that property and fail if it is not provided.

-_Non-breaking changes:_
-- Adding a new optional property

-_Breaking changes:_
-- Adding a new required property
-- Making a property required
-- Making a property optional
-- Removing a property
-- Changing the type of a property in backward incompatible way

 ### Change Process